Consumer Information and Policies

 Need-based Financial Aid Programs are divided into three main categories: grants, loans and work study.

 In addition, students can pursue scholarships and other resources to help them meet their educational costs.
 Scholarship information is available at http://www.umd.umich.edu/fa_scholarships/ and is based on a variety of categories: freshmen, transfer, current, graduate, state of Michigan, private and special governmental programs.

 How to Apply for Financial Aid

 Students apply for financial aid consideration by completing the FAFSA.
 Information about the application process can be viewed at http://www.umd.umich.edu/fa_applyingforaid/ .

 Aid Eligibility Requirements

 There are general requirements for all students receiving federal financial aid.
-Information can be found in the federal publication Funding your Education Beyond High School online.
+Information can be found online at the Federal Student Aid website.

 Paper versions are available at the Office of Financial Aid and at the Enrollment Services Office.

 How Eligibility for Need-Based Aid is Determined and How Need-Based Aid is Awarded